 6. Future Plans

 6.1 Strategy

 "Proactivity", "Share to Win" and "Security is not an Island" are the strategic directions of HKCERT which would work closer with other CERTs and security organizations to build a more secure Hong Kong and Internet.

 6.2 Funding

-HKCERT had secured Government funding to provide the basic CERT services in 2017/2018.
+HKCERT had secured Government funding to provide the basic CERT services in 2018/2019.
 We shall work closely with the government to plan for the future services of HKCERT.
 We shall continue to propose new initiatives to the government and seek support from the government.

 6.3 Enhancement Areas

 HKCERT is working on enhancing the infrastructure to increase the efficiency of information search and sharing.
 HKCERT was developing automation tools to enhance the incident response process.

 7. Conclusion

-In 2016, HKCERT was active in global botnet takedown operations and the cyber threat intelligence development.
-The cross border collaboration and intelligence driven response had improved the proactiveness and effectiveness of incident response.
-HKCERT also champion the sharing of IFAS with overseas CERTs.
+In 2017, HKCERT was active in promoting public awareness of ransomwares and their impact on corporations particular SMEs.
+The cross border collaboration and intelligence driven response continued to improve the proactiveness and effectiveness of incident response.
 HKCERT has seen the immense power of collaboration and would invest more to further this success.

-With the Internet security facing more crises from crime-as-a-service, ransomware, phishing, IoT attacks and new security challenges arising from adoption of emerging technologies like cloud computing, mobile payment and Internet of things, HKCERT would expect a more challenging year 2016.
+With the Internet security facing more crises from financially motivated cyber crimes, Internet of Thing (IoT) attacks, more use of mobile payment apps, more regulation for security and privacy and supply chain attacks, HKCERT expects 2018 would be continuously a challenging year.

 -- END --